WindowsAppCommunity/UWP-Companion/docs/contributing.md

  - App logo and a smaller icon version (optional for clients, falls back to platform icons)

+## Notes on logos & icons

+ - These are stored in the `/assets/` folder, with self-descriptive subfolders for sorting them out.
+ - Should be stored locally for maximum performance.
+ - Paths are generated automatically, but can be overridden by declaring the `icon` and `logo` properties (not recommended, see below).

+>
+- Logos:
+  - Logo for the app, shown to the user in the [PlatformView](/user-interface/src/components/PlatformView.tsx) in the browser action popup.
+  - Should have as little padding possible
+  - `.png` files only
+  - Store in `/assets/logos/platforms/` or `/assets/logos/clients/`, with the filename matching the `name` of the corresponding client or platform.
+>
+- Icons:
+  - A smaller version of the logo used in the extension bar when the user is on a compatible site.
+  - Should be 48x48 with no padding
+  - `.png` files only
+  - Store in `/assets/icons/platforms/` or `/assets/icons/clients/`, with the filename matching the `name` of the corresponding client or platform.

 # Adding a new client

 If the platform is already set up, you can add a new client in less than [20 lines of code](https://github.com/Arlodotexe/UWP-Companion/blob/master/core/lib/discord/quarrel.js).

 Steps for creating a new client:
-1. Find the folder for the platform you are targeting in `/src/lib/`.
+1. Find the folder for the platform you are targeting in `/core/lib/`.
 If your platform doesn't exist, you'll have to [add a new platform](#Adding-a-new-platform)
 2. Create a new file, and name it after your client (all lowercase).
 The file extension is `.js`.
 For example, if you're adding a client called `Foo`, create `foo.js`
 3. Populate the newly created file using the documentation below
+   - Make sure to add icons/logos using the guidelines above
 4. In `master.js` within the same folder, `import` the client as the same exact `name` you created when populating your client.
 5. Find the `export default` statement in `master.js` Add your imported client to the `clients` key.